 The sun’s out, surf’s up, and the Gold Coast is booming.
 Peak season brings good business—but also big stress.
-Managing a short-term rental during this time can feel like juggling plates on a rollercoaster.
+Managing a short-term-rental during this time can feel like juggling plates on a rollercoaster.
 From guests coming and going faster than you can say “check-out” to the constant cleaning and restocking, it’s no walk on the beach.

 Most hosts who crack during peak season didn’t plan enough.
 The rush of December through February on the Gold Coast is not the time to “wing it.”